 “People buy on emotion then justify their decision with facts”—for more on how to write to appeal to both, check out this great resource.

-42. Remove external links
+42. Remove external links that distract from lead generation

 You already know that you want to remove any distracting factors from your landing pages.
 You want your offer and CTA to stand out.
 Both external and internal links only serve to get in the way of an otherwise straightforward landing page.